Over the course of 20 seasons, Doug Allison has established himself as one of the most successful and respected head coaches in all of college soccer.

 Allison and the Paladins also found the national spotlight in 1999 as Furman posted a 21-2-1 record, won the Southern Conference regular-season and tournament titles, advanced to the quarterfinals of the NCAA Tournament, and finished the season ranked third in the nation.
 Furman followed up the 1999 campaign with successful seasons in 2000 and 2001, winning the SoCon regular-season and tournament crowns in each season and earning two more berths in the NCAA Tournament.

 During his time at Furman, Allison has developed numerous players that have gone on to make their mark in the professional ranks, including United States National Team standouts Clint Dempsey and Ricardo Clark.
 Dempsey earned a place on the United States’ 2006 World Cup squad and was the USA’s only goal scorer in Germany.
-This past summer, Dempsey earned the Bronze Boot after guiding the U.S. to the Confederations Cup final in South Africa.
-Clark made his first appearance with the squad in late 2005 and has become a regular in the midfield.
+He earned the Bronze Boot after guiding the U.S. to the Confederations Cup final in South Africa in 2009 before leading the Americans at the 2010 Workd Cup.
+In 2014, Dempsey captained a U.S. squad that made it out of the group stage in Brazil.
+Clark made his first appearance with the squad in late 2005 and became a regular in the midfield appearing alongside Dempsey in the 2010 World Cup.
 Former Paladin All-American John Barry Nusum also garnered attention on the international level, ranking second in scoring during CONCACAF while playing for Bermuda.
-Following the 2007 season, both Leathers and Salinas were selected in the MLS SuperDraft while Eliot Paschalis and Dominic Cianciarulo inked contracts in the United Soccer League.

 Allison’s arrival at Furman followed a four-year stint as an assistant coach under Mark Berson at the University of South Carolina, his alma mater.
 During that span, the Gamecocks posted a 59-18-7 record and made three NCAA Tournament appearances, including a national runner-up finish in 1993.